Skip to main content

 BitMEX

-Founded in 2014, BitMEX (Bitcoin Mercantile Exchange) is a cryptocurrency derivatives trading platform offering spot, perpetual contracts, traditional futures, and other advanced trading products.
+Founded in 2014, BitMEX (Bitcoin Mercantile Exchange) is a cryptocurrency derivatives trading platform offering spot, perpetual contracts, traditional futures, prediction markets, and other advanced trading products.
 This integration supports live market data ingest and order execution with BitMEX.

 Overview

 This adapter is implemented in Rust, with optional Python bindings for ease of use in Python-based workflows.
-It does not require any external BitMEX client library dependencies.
+It does not require external BitMEX client libraries—the core components are compiled as a static library and linked automatically during the build.

 Examples